taamfp/F12019DL/README.md

   <img src="Demo/demo.gif" alt="animated" />
 </p>

-<br> Inference code include GPU support.
+<br> Inference code includes GPU support.
 An NVIDIA GeForce GTX 1060 6GB was used for this project.

 ## Pipeline